 After years of working in large public and community practice settings, Dr. Gustman identified an aspect of mental health care that was truly missing - routine mental health screenings.
 It is widely recommended that individuals meet with their primary care provider (PCP) for annual physical exams, and with their dentist for preventative dental care every 6 months.
 For mental health...

-I am excited to provide routine behavioral and mental health screenings for school-aged (5 years-old and older) children, youth, and adults.
-Under the Mental Health Parity Act, individuals may be able to have the full cost of these screenings covered by their preventative care benefits.
+I am excited to provide routine behavioral and mental health screenings for children and youth (3 - 21 years-old).
+Under the Mental Health Parity Act, individuals may be able to have the cost of these screenings and consultations covered in part or in whole by their preventative care insurance benefits.

 Initial Consult & Scheduling

 This initial consult is to check if mental health screening is appropriate for you, and/or your child(ren).
 If so, we will send you paperwork to complete prior to the appointment.
 We will also give you the opportunity to draw our attention to any areas where you have some concern.
 Ideally, any remotely administered (digital) rating scales or questionnaires will then be completed prior to the scheduled screening session.